openstack/python-heatclient/doc/source/man/heat.rst

     heat service-list

 Note: stack-adopt and stack-abandon commands are not available by default.
-Please ask your Openstack operator to enable this feature.
+Please ask your OpenStack operator to enable this feature.

 BUGS
 ====